Mark your calendar now in ink for the Little League softball and baseball tournaments so that there is no excuse to miss either of them.

-But sitting in the bleachers and watching a game is only part of the fun of enjoying Little League ball games.
-Volunteer opportunities abound for individuals, community groups, area businesses, families, school groups, local Little leagues and area churches.
-The volunteer opportunities are at the concession stand, gift shop, grounds crew, press box, traffic, ushering, preparing teams meals and event logistics such as emptying trash, maintaining coolers and other facility maintenance duties.
+But sitting in the bleachers and watching a game is only part of the fun at Little League ball games.
+Volunteer opportunities abound for individuals, community groups, area businesses, families, school groups, local Little Leagues and area churches.
+The volunteer opportunities are at the concession stand, gift shop, grounds crew, press box, traffic, ushering, preparing teamS meals and event logistics such as emptying trash, maintaining coolers and other facility maintenance duties.
 To learn more and to start the volunteer process visit www.LittleLeague.org/South.

 Marsha Priest Buzzell is the executive director of the Warner Robins Convention & Visitors Bureau and may be contacted at 478-922-5100 or firstname.lastname@example.org.